sxubi/sxubi.github.io/index.md

 For research, I’m interested in theoretical Physics, like high energy theory, particle physics and cosmology, so I’m recently teach myself some quantum mechanics.
 For my goal, I would like to pursue a PhD in theoretical physics in the future.

+Here is a statement that Malcolm Gladwell proposed in his book *Outliers*, which I like very much:
+> Ten thousand hours of practice is required to reach the level of mastery associated with being a world-class expert.

 ### Study Notes
 I like taking study notes XD.
 Below are some of my study notes, compiled by $$\LaTeX.$$
 * [Quantum Mechanics Notes](https://sxubi.github.io/Quantum_Mechanics_Notes.pdf)